bovheat/bovheat/README.md

 To generate the output for yourself, start BovHeat in the provided [sample data](data/) folder.

 ## Constraints

 Cow IDs have to be unique in the data or unique within folders.

+#### OS Requirements

 ## How to cite